 Another reason why trying to manage time is flawed is because it means you try to do more within the available time.
 Doing more doesn’t matter.
 Doing what’s important, does.

-So how can you make better use of the time you get?
+Here’s how you can make better use of the time available to you.

 1. Manage Tasks